SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/largest-contentful-paint.md

 Spartacus provides a set of features to achieve good [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp) Core Web Vital metric.
 The LCP metric measures how long it takes for the largest content element on a page to become visible to the user.

+Below are the recommended practices to keep good LCP metric in Spartacus:

 ## Eliminate resource-load delays

 Spartacus implements guidelines from Google's article on [Eliminating resource-load delays of Largest Contentful Paint](https://web.dev/articles/optimize-lcp#1_eliminate_resource_load_delay) to improve the LCP metric.
 The following features are available: